 Ubuntu now includes the Software Center.
 It's now easy for anyone to install programs from the Ubuntu repositories.
 Just search the categories and click to install.
 Couldn't be easier!

-Sun Virtualbox is a program that allows you to run other operating systems on your system within what is called a virtual box.
+Oracle Virtualbox is a program that allows you to run other operating systems on your system within what is called a virtual box.
 I am currently running Windows XP Pro.
-This website is done with Microsoft Front Page I am able to do updates to this site from Linux running Windows in a virtual box.
-For more on Sun Virtualbox please follow this link.
-There is a version of Virtualbox supplied by Ubuntu in their repositories but I've found the newer version directly from Sun to be superior.
-Just make sure you get the version that matches your Ubuntu release.
-You can download the users manual in pdf form from here.
+This website is done with Microsoft Expression Web 4.
+I am able to do updates to this site from Linux running Windows in a virtual box.
+For more on Oracle Virtualbox please follow this link.
+There is a version of Virtualbox supplied by Ubuntu in their repositories but I've found the newer version directly from Oracle to be superior.
+Just make sure you get the version that matches your Ubuntu release..

 Ubuntu Brainstorm